 Some of God's people may have returned to their homeland as the dead, dry, lifeless bones described in Ezekiel 37, but they have not been born-anew by the 'in-breathing' of eternal life from the Holy Spirit, which ONLY comes from faith in Jesus - their Messiah and King.

-Let us pray for the salvation of the people of Israel who continue to remain dead in their sins and let us praise God that the time is coming when the blindness of their eyes, the resistant deafness of their ears and the hardness of their hearts will be softened.
-The day is comeing when life is breathed into the 'dead bones' of Israel, and they will look on Him Whom they pierced... and acknowledge Jesus as Lord - King of Israel and Governor of the whole earth.
+Let us pray for the salvation of the people of Israel who continue to remain dead in their sins and let us praise God that the time is coming when the blindness of their eyes, the resistant deafness of their ears, and the hardness of their hearts will be softened.
+The day is coming when life is breathed into the 'dead bones' of Israel, and they will look on Him Whom they pierced... and acknowledge Jesus as Lord, King of Israel, and Governor of the whole earth.

 Heavenly Father, thank You for the wonderful prophecies of Isaiah and the hope we all have in Christ.
-Thank You that the day is coming when Your people will be fully and finally regathered back to the land You promised to Abraham, Isaac, Jacob and their seed forever.
+Thank You that the day is coming when Your people will be fully and finally regathered back to the land You promised to Abraham, Isaac, Jacob, and their seed forever.
 Foster in their hearts a desire to know the truth.
-Open the Scriptures to their understanding that they may see Jesus in the books of Moses, the prophetic writings of Your holy prophets and the Messianic Psalms of David and we pray for the day when the nation will acknowledge Jesus as Lord and be brought back to their land a second time.
-This we ask in Jesus name AMEN.
+Open the Scriptures to their understanding, that they may see Jesus in the books of Moses, the prophetic writings of Your holy prophets, and the Messianic Psalms of David.
+I pray for the day when the nation will acknowledge Jesus as Lord and all Israel shall be saved.
+This I ask in Jesus' name, AMEN.